 The real estate industry has its own jargon that's used to communicate conditions, performance, and other critical elements about properties.

-As a real estate investor, you should familiarize yourself with some of the terms you're likely to come often across on your investment journey.
+As a new real estate investor, you should familiarize yourself with some of the terms you're likely to come often across on your investment journey.

 This will help you be more confident in your interactions with the various professionals in the field.
 It will also allow you to make informed decisions that'll determine the viability of your investment in California real estate.